What is Robotics & Technology?

 At the Barrow Neuro-Rehabilitation Center, we continue to research and implement the latest devices across the continuum of care.
 We are a leader in the use of neuro-robotics, which mimic normal human movements and adapt to support and challenge your specific abilities.
 Not only can neuro-robotics help you return to everyday activities, they can precisely and objectively measure your progress to keep you motivated and guide your rehabilitation.

 Learn more about our technologies below.

 The Bioness H200 Wireless Hand Rehabilitation System has been shown in clinical trials to help improve function, reduce muscle spasms, and re-educate muscles in the hand and forearm.
 You may benefit from the device if you have loss of function or muscle spasms in the hand due to a stroke, traumatic brain injury, spinal cord injury, or a neurological disorder like multiple sclerosis or Parkinson’s disease.

 The battery-powered microprocessor, which can fit inside your pocket or purse, wirelessly sends a chosen level of electrical stimulation to the hand splint.
 The signals allow you to practice normal hand and finger movements so that you can re-educate your muscles to perform daily tasks.

-The Bionik InMotionARM/Hand is a robotic device that can help retrain your arm and hand if you have lost function after a stroke or traumatic brain injury.
+The Bionik InMotionARM/Hand is a robotic device that can help retrain your arm and hand if you have lost function after a neurologic or orthopedic issue.
 It focuses on improving range of motion, coordination, strength, movement speed, and movement smoothness.